Watford head coach Rob Edwards is seeing his decision to take up the vacancy at Vicarage Road pay off.

 And the former England Under-16s coach, who had a spell as Wolverhampton Wanderers Under-23s coach, acknowledged the risk he took in taking his next steps in his managerial career.

-“I thought life’s about living and you’ve got to take some risks, and I’ve taken quite a lot of risks actually in my coaching journey so far,” he explained.
+“I thought life’s about living and you’ve got to take some risks, and I’ve taken quite a lot of risks actually in my coaching journey so far,” he explained on the Official EFL Podcast.

 “When I retired, I worked for nothing for a year and took a risk.
 I went to the FA on less money than I’d have been on at Wolves, but I’ve got to take some risks, and this will help me to where I want to go.